rhomobile/rhoconnect-rb/README.md

 rhoconnect-rb
 ===

-A ruby client library for the [Rhoconnect](http://rhomobile.com/products/rhosync) App Integration Server.
+A ruby library for the [Rhoconnect](http://rhomobile.com/products/rhosync) App Integration Server.

-Using rhoconnect-rb, your application's model data will transparently synchronize with a mobile application built using the [Rhodes framework](http://rhomobile.com/products/rhodes), or any of the available [Rhoconnect clients](http://rhomobile.com/products/rhosync/).
+Using rhoconnect-rb, your application's model data will transparently synchronize with a mobile application built on the [Rhodes framework](http://rhomobile.com/products/rhodes), or any of the available [Rhoconnect clients](http://rhomobile.com/products/rhosync/).
 This client includes built-in support for [ActiveRecord](http://ar.rubyonrails.org/) and [DataMapper](http://datamapper.org/) models.

 ## Getting started